CAMPUS POLICIES AND PROCEDURES

 Harassment violates this policy when it creates a hostile environment, as defined in Section b, below.

-Harassment that creates a hostile environment (“hostile environment harassment”)
+Harassment that creates a hostile environment (“hostile environment harassment”)violates this policy.

 A hostile environment can be created by anyone involved in a College program or activity (e.g., administrators, faculty members, students, and even campus guests).
 Mere offensiveness is not enough to create a hostile environment.
 Although repeated incidents increase the likelihood that harassment has created a hostile environment, a serious incident, such as a sexual assault, even if isolated, can be sufficient.